john-cd/rust_howto/src/categories/value-formatting/_index.md

 [![cat-value-formatting][cat-value-formatting-badge]][cat-value-formatting]{{hi:Value formatting}}

-Crates to allow an application to format values for display to a user, potentially adapting the display to various languages and regions.
+Format values for display to a user, potentially adapting the display to various languages and regions.

 {{#include value-formatting.incl.md}}